sonic-pi-net/sonic-pi/etc/doc/tutorial/11-MIDI.md

 Luckily there's a protocol that's been around since the 80s that enables exactly this kind of interaction - MIDI.
-There's an incredible number of external devices including keyboards, controllers,sequencers, and pro audio software that all support MIDI.
+There's an incredible number of external devices including keyboards, controllers, sequencers, and pro audio software that all support MIDI.
 We can use MIDI to receive data and also use it to send data.